rohany/rohany.github.io/src/content/home.md

 # About

 I am a software engineering intern at [Cockroach Labs](https://www.cockroachlabs.com/).
-I have previously worked at Facebook, Uber ATG and the CMU Software Engineering Institute.
+I have previously worked at Uber ATG, where I worked on systems/cloud infrastructure, and Facebook, where I worked on networks.

-I recently completed my undergraduate at Carnegie Mellon University, School of Computer Science.
+I recently finished my undergraduate at Carnegie Mellon University, with a B.S. in Computer Science and a minor in Machine Learning.

 You can find my CV [here](rohan_resume.pdf).